-- Boots shall be clean and polished with black polish, as applicable. - Metal badges shall be clean and free from excessive scratches.
+- Uniforms shall be clean, neat, in good condition and should fit well. - Boots shall be clean and polished with black polish, as applicable. - Metal badges shall be clean and free from excessive scratches.

 The purpose of this policy is to provide general guidance for managing unpaid leave for eligible employees for qualified medical and family reasons, including (29 USC § 2612; Government Code § 12945.1; Government Code § 12945.2):